Everest Base Camp Trek

 Breakfast

-It’s the day you arrive at Tribhuwan International Airport where our representatives will be there to pick you up and drop you off at Thamel.
+It’s the day you arrive at Tribhuwan International Airport.
+Our representatives will pick you up and drop you off in Thamel.
 Thamel is a popular tourist area where you can find almost everything you need for your trek.

-Later, get back to the hotel and get some rest after having some tasty local Nepali cuisine for dinner.
+Later, get back to the hotel and get some rest after a tasty local Nepali dinner.

 Day 02: Fly from Kathmandu to Lukla (2,850 m/9,350 ft), 35 mins; Trek to Phakding (2,651 m/8,698 ft), 3-4 hrs